ibireme/yyjson/doc/Building.md

 ●**YYJSON_DISABLE_WRITER**<br/>
 Define it as 1 to disable the JSON writer.<br/>
-This may reduce binary size if you don't need JSON writer.<br/>
+This may reduce binary size if you don't need write JSON.<br/>
-These functions will be removed by this flag:
+These functions will be disabled by this flag:

 ```
 yyjson_write_opts()
 yyjson_write_file()